Scientific Name

 Description

-Hoya meliflua is a shrubby, climbing, or trailing plant with wiry stems and glossy, dark green succulent leaves with no venation.
-The stems are branched, smooth, slightly fleshy, and grow up to 13.1 feet (4 m) long.
-Leaves are ovate, up to 5.2 inches (13 cm) long and up to 2.4 inches (6 cm) wide, with up to 0.8 inches (2 cm) long petiole.
-Flowers are reddish-orange with five nectaries near the base of the central column from which a dark sap is produced.
-They appear in clusters from spring to summer.
-Each cluster typically contains 10 to 20 flowers.
+Hoya meliflua is a shrubby, climbing or trailing plant with wiry stems and glossy, dark green, succulent leaves with no venation.
+The stems are branched, smooth, slightly fleshy, and can grow up to 13.1 feet (4 m) long.
+The leaves have an oval outline and can measure up to 5.2 inches (13 cm) long and up to 2.4 inches (6 cm) wide.
+They are attached to the stem by a petiole up to 0.8 inches (2 cm) long.

 How to Grow and Care for Hoya meliflua